Summary of qualifications

 Trained three M.Sc.
 (Zoology) Ecology special paper students each year in honey bee biology and behavior at the Ecology Research Unit, Department of Zoology, University of Calcutta.
 My responsibilities were to encourage students in understanding the uniqueness of the honey bee model system, develop their skills in insect physiology and behavior, guide them through the experiments and most importantly develop their troubleshooting skills.
 Four of the five students are pursuing their PhD in related fields now.
 Hours spent 12 hours every week for 2 years.

-- Complete funding for attending workshop and presenting a talk at the Ecology & Evolution Unit, OIST, Okinawa, Japan, 2016 (included visa fees, airfares, daily allowance etc.)
+- 2016: Complete funding for attending workshop and presenting a talk at the Ecology & Evolution Unit, OIST, Okinawa, Japan, 2016 (included visa fees, airfares, daily allowance etc.).

-- Association of Applied Biologists special travel grant to present a platform talk at the “Pollinators in Agriculture” conference organized by Association of Applied Biologists at Brussels, Belgium from 01-03 April, 2014. £1000
+- 2014: Association of Applied Biologists special travel grant to present a platform talk at the “Pollinators in Agriculture” conference organized by Association of Applied Biologists at Brussels, Belgium from 01-03 April, 2014 for a total award amount of £1000.

-- Parkyn – Bursary special focal student award from the British Ecological Society (BES) to attend and present a talk at INTECOL, 2013 at London, UK. £750
+- 2013: Parkyn – Bursary special focal student award from the British Ecological Society (BES) to attend and present a talk at INTECOL, 2013 at London, UK for an amount of £750.

 Fellowships, awards and distinction

 - Royal Society Newton International Post Doctoral Fellowship November, 2016 (Having already started working at Oregon State University, I declined this).
 This is a highly competitive and prestigious fellowship.
-Only 40 researchers are awarded all across the world every year. £64,000
+Only 40 researchers are awarded all across the world every year.
+The award amount was £96,000 (~$140,000).

 - Newton – Bhaba PhD Placement Fellowship for pursuing research at the Newcastle University, UK at the insect neuroethology laboratory from September to December, 2015.
-Complete funding for 3 months which included airfare, visa, travel costs, fellowship, University bench fees, consumables etc. Only 20 Indians are awarded each year, starting from 2015.
+Complete funding for 3 months which included airfare, visa, travel costs, fellowship, University bench fees, consumables etc. Only 26 Indians were awarded out of a total of 116 finalists in 2014-2015 grant cycle.
+The award amount was ~£12,000 (~$17,000).

-- The focal student researcher appreciation at the INTECOL, 2013 meeting in London, UK by the British Ecological Society.
+- Parkyn-Bursary focal student researcher appreciation at the INTECOL, 2013 meeting in London, UK by the British Ecological Society.

 - Sudev Bhushan Ghosh Young Scientist Award by Zoological Society, Kolkata, 2012-2013.

 - Awarded the prestigious DST-INSPIRE Fellowship for pursuing PhD, March 2011, by Department of Science & Technology (DST), Government of India.
-I was funded completely for 5 years (fellowship and contingency).
+I received complete funding for 5 years (fellowship and contingency).
 This is a highly competitive fellowship, awarded to only a few selected gold medalists across all the Indian universities.
+The total award amount was INR 17,44,000 (~$30,000) over five years.

 - First Class First – Gold medalist – University of Calcutta, Master of Science (Zoology), 2010.
 Secured the highest marks in the M.Sc.
 Zoology examination at the University of Calcutta.